 The call-recording feature in HubSpot's CRM allows you to keep records of your phone calls with contacts to make follow-up calls easier and keep your team up-to-date.
-The information below is designed to provide you with guidelines about some things you'll need to consider when recording calls; however, we always recommend you speak with your legal team to make sure you've got everything covered.
+The information below is designed to provide you with guidelines about some things you'll need to consider when recording calls; however, HubSpot always recommends you speak with your legal team to make sure you've got everything covered.

 Some states require more than one party's consent to record a call.
 In these cases you'll need to make sure that everyone involved consents before starting to record a call.
 If a contact's area code is associated with one of these states, the CRM is configured to turn off the recording feature automatically and display a pop-up alert when the feature is turned on to remind you to obtain consent.
 You'll need to inform the contact that you'll be recording, then click I have informed them to continue recording the call.

-However, because we can't be sure where your contact is actually located when you call them, especially since we live in a world of mobile devices, it's good practice to get consent where there's any uncertainty or to consider making it a policy to always ask for consent.
+However, because HubSpot can't be sure where your contact is actually located when you call them (especially since the world relies so heavily on mobile devices), it's good practice to get consent where there's any uncertainty or to consider making it a policy to always ask for consent.

 In the majority of U.S. states, you'll only need consent from one of the people participating in a call in order to record it (this is often referred to as "one-party consent").
 Since you're opting to record the call you're placing, and presumably you consent to your own recording of the call, you won't need to do anything else to comply with the laws of those types of states.

 However, approximately 13 states have chosen to require all parties' consent (sometimes called "two-party consent") in order to record the call.
-These states, as of this writing, are California, Connecticut, Delaware*, Florida, Maryland, Massachusetts, Michigan, Montana, Nevada, New Hampshire, Pennsylvania, Vermont*, and Washington State.
+These states are currently California, Connecticut, Delaware*, Florida, Maryland, Massachusetts, Michigan, Montana, Nevada, New Hampshire, Pennsylvania, Vermont*, and Washington State.

 For more general information on the subject, you might want to take a look at Wikipedia's page on telephone recording laws or the Digital Media Law Project's article on some of the basics of state recording laws.

-Several laws govern the practice of recording calls in the UK.
-Unless you can guarantee that the call won't be shared with any third parties and is being recorded to either gather evidence, ensure regulatory compliance, or prevent crime, it's best to think of the UK as an "all-parties' consent" jurisdiction.
+Several laws govern the practice of recording calls in the United Kingdom (U.K.).
+Unless you can guarantee that the call won't be shared with any third parties and is being recorded to either gather evidence, ensure regulatory compliance, or prevent crime, it's best to think of the U.K. as an "all-parties' consent" jurisdiction.

 You can read more about Ireland's approach to call recording at the end of the Data Protection Commissioner's FAQ page.